Disappointing company earnings weigh on share indices

 Meanwhile, Germany’s ruling coalition parties on Wednesday agreed a batch of additional measures to support those hit hard financially by the Covid-19 pandemic.

-Global markets remained hopeful after Democrats pushed ahead on Wednesday with a manoeuvre to pass US president Joe Biden’s $1.9 trillion Covid-19 relief package without Republican support.
+Global markets remained hopeful after Democrats pushed ahead on Wednesday with a manoeuvre to pass President Biden’s $1.9 trillion Covid-19 relief package without Republican support.
 Among other companies reporting earnings, Swiss drugmaker Roche was the top boost on the Stoxx 600 after it forecasted a rise in 2021 sales and profit thanks to surging demand for Covid-19 tests.

 London